SAMPLE USVI ITINERARY

 Little Lameshur Bay

 There is no hike here, but otherwise, the description matches Salt Pond.
 Very quiet, relaxing, accessible only by 4X4 and boat.
-Perfect for Watersports activities and Toys.
+Perfect for watersports activities and toys.

-This is a stunning spot for snorkeling, and there is a Hiking Trail that leads to native Arawak Indian Petroglyphs.
+This is a stunning spot for snorkeling, and there is a hiking trail that leads to native Arawak Indian petroglyphs.

 Likely wake up in one of these secluded locations, have a relaxing breakfast followed by a leisurely downwind sail to Redhook Saint Thomas, where you will meet a taxi to take you to the Airport.

-Optional Saint Croix itinerary:
+Optional St. Croix itinerary:

-If you wanted to or depending on the weather, we may decide to include Saint Croix.
+If you wanted to or depending on the weather, we may decide to include St. Croix.
 The sail is longer than the sail to Anegada, about 3 and a half hours or so each way.
 But it is worth it!
 This would take up about 3 days of the itinerary, and would likely take place starting on day 2 after Water Island or Buck Island.
 Depending on the weather.
 The rest of the itinerary would be slightly shuffled around, and we would discuss which stops would be removed.

-Day 1 Saint Croix
+Day 1 St. Croix